FL AGO 2023-02 2023

 Plain-English summary

-Because the answer to question 1 was no, the AG declined to answer question 2 (about whether a debtor's driver's license could be reinstated after such a sale).
+Because the answer to the first question was no, the AG did not reach the second question (whether a judgment debtor's driver's license could be reinstated under § 322.245(5)(b)(1) after a sale).

 What this means for you